 Understanding the political economy of changes in antitrust enforcement requires identifying what is a “political decision made in a democratically accountable manner”.
 Yet, this is complicated by the fact that fifty years after George Stigler’s article on the theory of economic regulation, we still lack a comprehensive political economy theory of regulation.
 This Part develops a simple but holistic conceptual framework that can help us analyze the available evidence.

 Our starting point is the pressure group theory developed by Peltzman and Becker.
-Peltzman argued that politicians and public officials in general trade off efficiency considerations and distributional ones when they make policy.
+Peltzman argued that politicians and public officials trade-off efficiency considerations and distributional ones when they make policy.
 This tradeoff is greatly affected by the initial conditions.
-Reducing competition in a perfectly competitive market leads to first-order profit gains and second order consumer-surplus losses.
+Reducing competition in a perfectly competitive market leads to first-order profit gains and second-order consumer-surplus losses.
 By contrast, increasing competition in a monopolistic situation delivers first-order consumer surplus gains and second-order profit losses.
 Unlike Becker, however, we do not think that competition among pressure groups leads to efficient outcomes.
 In fact, the interest of the public is not adequately represented.
 This does not mean that the public interest is always ignored.
 While business has always been powerful in the United States, the enforcement of antitrust law has waxed and waned at various times, likely as a result of the changing strength of the countervailing pressure groups and of the cohesion and strength of the business coalition as well.
 Some businesses (especially small or new entrants) tend to see antitrust enforcement as a net positive, while large businesses generally oppose it because it may represent an impediment to their own growth (at the very minimum).
 Many market characteristics impact these dynamics, such as how concentrated the industry is, how aligned are the political interests of industry players, how disperse the group paying the rent is, how opaque is the rent payment itself, transaction costs in the political organization of dispersed agents, among others.

 Tracing legislative and enforcement changes to particular interest groups by means of a single statistical test is likely impossible.
 Interest groups rarely act in the open (as their very involvement may electrify the opposition), and the impact of lobbying and donations on policy outcomes can be ambiguous.
 For this reason, we adopt an indirect approach.
-When elected officials act, they usually act publicly, and thus become democratically accountable.
+When elected officials act, they usually act publicly and thus become democratically accountable.
 Members of Congress vote for bills; the president announces policies and issues orders.
 Even when these actions are not reported in the media, political opponents can bring them to light in election campaigns—every action by an elected official creates a risk of public backlash if it does not please voters.
 This provides support for our identifying assumption that the locus and the transparency mode of a policy decision represent a proxy for the beneficiary of that decision: that is, for public officials directly accountable to voters (like Congress and the President) we assume that a decision is more in favor of the broader public if the public official openly advertises this decision in public speeches and campaign platforms than if not.
 This also permeates to specific mechanisms of action by these agents.
 For example, single-issue, ordinary legislation is more accountable to society and, as such, more likely to be aligned to voters’ interests than changes taking place amidst large, multi-topic omnibus bills (such as general budgets) or decisions taken through obscure processes in secondary Congressional Committees.